neel6214/Web-Submission-Repo/README.md

 4. Put you Code, Readme, Demo Video in that Folder.
 5. Push Changes to your Repo.
 6. Make a PR to this Repo.

+//Note Only HTML and CSS is supported php files cannot function on github